Preamble

 No eugenic practice shall be held, nor shall any human be cloned or trafficked.

-No genetic engineering or modification shall be made on any person, outside of academic research approved by the Congress, that is not absolutely medically necessary and scientifically sound.
+No genetic engineering or modification shall be made on any person, outside of academic research approved by the Congress, that is absolutely medically necessary and scientifically sound.

-Section 2: Liberty
+Section 3: Liberty

 All persons shall have a right to liberty and the pursuit of happiness;